Loo (wind)

 The Loo (/hi/) is a strong, dusty, gusty, hot and dry summer wind from the west which blows over the Indo-Gangetic Plain region of North India and Pakistan.
 It is especially strong in the months of May and June.
 Due to its very high temperatures (45 °C-50 °C or 115 °F–120 °F), exposure to it often leads to fatal heatstrokes.

 Since it causes extremely low humidity and high temperatures, the Loo also has a severe drying effect on vegetation leading to widespread browning in the areas affected by it during the months of May and June.

 Origin and ending

-The Loo mainly originates in the large desert regions of the northwestern Indian subcontinent: the Great Indian Desert, the Cholistan Desert and the desert areas of Southern Balochistan.
+The Loo mainly originates in the large desert regions of the northwestern parts in the indian subcontinent: the Great Indian Desert, the Cholistan Desert and the desert areas of Southern Balochistan.